broadwym/vandy-libcarpentry-git-github/README.md

 ## Github
 ### Cloning:
 1. *Remote* repos exist on Github. *Local* repos exist on our own computers.
 When we clone, we copy a remote repo from Github to our own computers.
 We do the opposite when we *push* repos.
 2. I prefer to clone remote repos to my Desktop.
 First I navigate with ```$cd Desktop ```.
 Then, I find the remote repo on Github I want to clone.
-For example, Heard Library's repo: https://github.com/HeardLibrary.workshops.git.
+For example, [Heard Library's repo](https://github.com/HeardLibrary/workshops).
 The command I want to execute the clone:  ```$git clone  https://github.com/HeardLibrary.workshops.git```

 ### Pushing:
 1. Pushing is essentially the opposite of cloning.
 We push a repo when we want to upload it to Github.
 Create an empty repo on Github for your incoming project.
 Choose not to initalize the empty repo with a README.